 The Pharisees, like most folks, were a mixed bag who were really hamstrung by living in a hyper-honor/shame culture.
 They were raised in a society where they had to compete for a perceived limited amount of honor (reputation) on behalf of their families.
 As Yeshua’s star rose, theirs fell and some responded by attacking Him, while others responded by following Him (Nicodemus, Joseph of Arimathea, and later, in the book of Acts, many others as we see in Acts 15).
 Paul and Gamaliel, who spared the apostles, were both Pharisees (Paul never renounced his Pharisee status as per Acts 23.6).

 So besides the resurrection, what else did the Pharisees believe?
-Well, as with most Jewish groups during this time period, they believed that they were a living Temple.
+Well, as with other Jewish groups during this time period, they believed that they were a living Temple.
 Yes, that isn’t a Christian concept.
 The Second Temple stood and the Jews believed that they were the living stones that made up a spiritual Temple – they embraced both the physical and spiritual realities.
 BECAUSE they believed that the people of God were collectively His Temple, they had some interesting views on having a relationship with God outside of the Jerusalem Temple – again, not really different than Christians.
 Most notably, because they saw themselves as a kingdom of priests (again, not a Christian concept), they believed in bringing some Temple purity standards into the home and most importantly, to the dinner table.
 The table was seen as the altar of the home, where covenant meals could be shared between themselves and God.

 So what does this have to do with the prayers that Jews pray even today?